rjspencer/docs/theming.md

 VideoJavaScriptEscapedEmbedCode
 :	the embed code escaped to be used in JavaScript

-VideoThumbnailUrl
-:	a URL to a thumbnail image used to represent this video
+VideoPhotoUrl
+:	a photo of the cover of the video

+	**Options**

+	size
+	:	accepted sizes are "thumbnail", "small", "medium", "large", "original"

 ## VideoPlaylistList
 A listing of video playlists